flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 ## Additional Software

-We can install nearly anything onto the HPC, but we don't always need to go thorough the effort to install things 'globally' for everybody.
+Generally speaking, we can install almost all Linux/CentOS bounded software/applications on HPC, but we don't always need to go thorough the effort to install things 'globally' for everybody.

 1. Are people other than just me going to use this software?
 2. If yes, create an Assyst Ticket, and Digital Research Services will get it installed on a Best-Effort basis